Physical Therapist Assistant (AAS)

 • School districts

-Before they become a PTA, some of our current students or graduates first gain experience as a physical therapy aide.
+Before they become PTAs, some of our current students or graduates first gain experience as physical therapy aides.

 Where You’ll Find Our Graduates